lucaridarelli/Cherry-G81-1800-HQU-PLATE-MOD/README.md

 https://www.youtube.com/watch?v=XGh1Dfi1dn0

 as part of a modification project that included a PCB swap for the above keyboard.
-This allows for a mechanical retrofit of an otherwise rubbber dome keyboard.
+This allows for a mechanical retrofit of an otherwise rubber dome keyboard.

 This is a free design released into the public domain.